-Watch for the YouTube video in 2019... for the read-along story and sing-along song.
+Watch for the YouTube video coming soon... for the read-along story and sing-along song.

 Book Launch at the Grand Forks Public Library on March 24, 2017.
 Rosemary is reading the story before "bringing it to life" with the scripts, big book, participation and sound effects - and of course, the new song.

 "I love your story.
 You rock."
 Shay, Grade 2

 THE STORY AS A PLAY - FREE PDF SCRIPTS